jacksund/simmate/docs/getting_started/custom_tables_and_apps/quick_start.md

 ## Is this just creating a new package?

-Yep.
-For expert python users, you will notice that projects are indeed building a new python package.
-In fact, our `start-project` command acts just like a cookie-cutter template.
+Yep -- Projects are indeed building a new python package.
+In fact, our `start-project` command acts just like a "cookie-cutter" template.

 This can have huge implications for sharing research and code.
-With a fully-functional and published Simmate project, you can upload your code for other labs to use via Github and PyPi!
+With a fully-functional and published Simmate project, you can upload your code for other labs to use via Github and PyPi.
 Then the entire Simmate community can install and use your custom workflows with Simmate.
 For them, it'd be as easy as doing

 1.  `pip install my_new_project`
 2.  adding `example_app.apps.ExampleAppConfig` to their `~/simmate/my_env-apps.yaml`